 Buckland Aged Care Facility

 Residential aged care is for people who need 24 hour nursing care.
-This may be because they are physically unable to move around and care for themselves, or because they have severe dementia, illness or other behavioural problems.
+This may be because they are physically unable to move around and care for themselves, or because they suffer from dementia, illness or other behavioural problems.

 It is important to note that for entry into residential aged care, the applicant would need to have been assessed by the Aged Care Assessment Team (ACAT) and approved for residential care.